 Masterchef winner, Steve Groves.
 He was joined in the kitchen by fellow

 In 2013 a team from the prestigious Grove Hotel lead by Major Harry

 Lomas, responsible for feeding the British Army both home and abroad on

 operations as well as our Olympians and Para Olympians at the London

 2014’s event relocated to our new fantastic venue, Fifield Polo Club, with a sumptuous Argentinean Asado.

 2015 followed suit and it was a great pleasure to watch The Battleback Heroes, our team of injured service men and women, win their match.

 2016 saw the event growing nicely and the launch of Heroes Ride 4 Recovery, India 2017.
-More on that in the 2016 section.

 The Beginning of “Heroes for Freedom” www.heroesforfreedom.co.uk